The-Michael-Chen/16.633_ros/README.md

-# 16.633_ros
+# 16.633_ros: The NEET Autonomous Drone Class
 This class uses Tello drones to autonomously navigate around a track.
 The track composes of hoops with april tags that the drones must fly through.
 This project details a progression of assignments that lead up to the final competition.
 The assignments can be found in the neet_ass folder as html files.
 The course covers concepts like optical flow, pinhole camera model, image transformations, and PID controls.
-This github pagee is specifically for starting the simulation of the drone inside Gazebo for working with ROS2.
+This github page is specifically for starting the simulation of the drone inside Gazebo for working with ROS2.

 ## Class Package installation instructions:
 1. pip install virtualenv